 PAUL STANLEY: I love life.
 Every day is an adventure.
 We don’t know what life holds for us, and we don’t know what the future is, and as much as we may like to plan, life happens.
 And while we are making plans, life is happening.
 So I’m just waking up every day to my plans, but I’m also open to see what the other day holds for me.

 PAUL STANLEY: It has been amazing.

-Have you ever been considered to write a book about your life?
+Have you ever been considered writing a book about your life?

 PAUL STANLEY: Yes, there will be an autobiography out next year.

 Wow!
-That’s big news and the fans are looking forward to it.
-This is a bit personal question but if someone would say that you are nowadays a very private person how would you comment?
+That’s big news, and the fans are looking forward to it.
+This is a bit personal question, but if someone would say that you are a very private person.
+How would you comment?

-PAUL STANLEY: I have always been a very private person and haven’t change in that sense.
+PAUL STANLEY: I have always been a very private person and haven’t changed in that sense.

-There are lots of good things coming from KISS camp but there’s different news as well since Gene last week announced that this album and upcoming tour will definitely be the last ones by the band…
+Many good things are coming from KISS camp, but there’s different news since Gene last week announced that this album and the upcoming tour would definitely be the last ones by the band…